 LPG or Liquefied Petroleum Gas is one of the most versatile of substances.
 From powering vehicles to being used as a cooking gas in homes as well as commercially, it has myriad uses.
 LPG is made using a mix of petroleum products such as butane and propane and is usually found in a gaseous state.
-It is stored in pressurised containers for most purposes.
+It is stored in pressurized containers for most purposes.

-Key Uses of LPG:
+Key Uses of LPG Gas Connection:

 LPG is used for a number of purposes, some of which are mentioned below:

 - As a fuel replacement for petrol and diesel

 - Industrial use- cutting glass, confectionery industry, steel industry

 What Makes LPG the Most Favoured Cooking Fuel?

 LPG is favoured as a source of fuel for a number of reasons, with one of the main reasons being is:

 - It is non-toxic when burned.

 - It is also easy to transport in pressurized containers